China: Former mayor of Beijing (1981-83) Jiao Ruoyu dies.

 Pitcairn Island: Charlene Warren-Peu takes office as mayor.

 Switzerland: Simonetta Sommaruga takes office as president.
-Markus Dieth becomes Landammann of Aargau, Anne-Claude Demierre president of the Council of State of Fribourg, Christian Rathgeb president of the government of Graubünden, Martial Courtet president of the government of Jura, Martin Kessler president of the government of Schaffhausen, and Birgit Wyss Landammann of Solothurn.
+Markus Dieth becomes Landammann of Aargau, Anne-Claude Demierre president of the Council of State of Fribourg, Christian Rathgeb president of the government of Graubünden, Martial Courtet president of the government of Jura, Martin Kessler president of the government of Schaffhausen, and Brigit Wyss Landammann of Solothurn.

 Algeria: The new government is announced with Abderrahmane Raouia as finance minister (taking office January 4) while Sabri Boukadoum remains foreign minister and Kamel Beljoud interior minister; President Abdelmadjid Tebboune retains the defense portfolio.